elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 # Elastic Agent Manifests in order to support Kube-State-Metrics Sharding

-Kube-state-metrics (KSM) library supports horizontal sharding (more [information](https://github.com/kubernetes/kube-state-metrics#horizontal-sharding)).
-As Elastic-Agent collection from kube-state-metrics is proved to be resource intensive, we need to be able to support such horizontal scaling scenarios
+Kube-state-metrics (KSM) library provides horizontal sharding (more [information](https://github.com/kubernetes/kube-state-metrics#horizontal-sharding)) in order to support large kubernetes deployments.
+As Elastic-Agent collection from kube-state-metrics is proved to be resource intensive, we need to be able to support such horizontal scaling scenarios with our configuration.
+This doc aims to provide information on how to configure Elastic Agent with KSM horizontally sharded.

 ## Kube State Metrics Configuration